jkzorz/jkzorz.github.io/_posts/2020-02-29-contour-plots.md

 ```
 conm = melt(con, id = "Biomass")
 ```
-In the above code, my first column "Biomass" remains, while all other columns will be converted into a single column (termed "variable"), and all the corresponding values will be placed in a "value" column.
+In the above code, my first column "Biomass" remains (change this to match the name of the first column of your data set), while all other columns will be converted into a single column (termed "variable"), and all the corresponding values will be placed in a "value" column.

 R doesn't like that I loaded in a dataset that contained column names beginning with numbers and it automatically adds an "X" character to the start of any column names it deems inappropriate (like those beginning with numbers).
 The code below deletes the "X" character and then tells R that the new "variable" column is numeric (it contains numbers rather than characters).